versionone/api-examples/rest/apis-walkthrough.md

 ### What you'll learn

 * How to find the [OID Token](https://community.versionone.com/Developers/Developer-Library/Platform_Concepts/OID_Token) of a Scope within the VersionOne Lifecycle UI
-* How to use the numeric porition of an OID Token to get the default API representation of a Scope using cURL
+* How to use the numeric portion of an OID Token to get the default API representation of a Scope using cURL

 ### Step 1: View the Projects page in Lifecycle